aalykiot/dune/docs/the-runtime.md

 ### Runtime State

 Every Dune process is linked to a specific `state` containing information related to a particular `v8::Isolate` instance.
-The state includes information about startup time, initialization options, ES-module metadata, various queues, and notably, a handle to the event loop.
+The state includes information about startup time, initialization options, ES-module metadata, various queues, and notably, a handle to the event-loop.

-Whenever a new operation needs to be dispatched to the `event loop`, such as a network call or file read, it is necessary to first obtain access to this state.
+Whenever a new operation needs to be dispatched to the `event-loop`, such as a network call or file read, it is necessary to first obtain access to this state.

 **The current runtime state:**